SilentNightSound/GI-Model-Importer/Guides/AnimatedTextureTutorial.md

 #### Glowmap1 set, Glowmap2 set:

 When active, Glowmap2 takes priority over Glowmap1.
 Otherwise, the behaviour of Glowmap2 is very similar to Glowmap1 with a few key differences.
-The most important one is that instead of directly cutting out the mesh or displaying the diffuse, it will defer the decision to glowmap1 *most of the time (they are layered Glowmap2 > Glowmap1 > Diffuse; even if Glowmap2 isn't active, we don't know what the final output will be until we check Glowmap1).
+The most important one is that instead of directly cutting out the mesh or displaying the diffuse, it will defer the decision to glowmap1 *most of the time* (they are layered Glowmap2 > Glowmap1 > Diffuse; even if Glowmap2 isn't active, we don't know what the final output will be until we check Glowmap1).

 The second point is that values of the FX map with alpha > 0 and green channel == 0 (such as black) behave slightly differently.
-For Glowmap1, it will display the Glowmap value as long as cutout is 0 but for Glowmap2, it will still defer to Glowmap1 instead of using 2.
-This is for technical reasons, to prevent issues where Glowmap2 is not set; as a result, if you want constant non-glowing parts, it's better to put them on Diffuse or Glowmap1 instead of Glowmap2.
+For Glowmap1, it will display the Glowmap1 value as long as cutout is 0 but for Glowmap2, it will still defer to Glowmap1 instead of using 2.
+This is for technical reasons, to prevent issues where Glowmap2 is not set; as a result, if you want constant non-glowing parts, it's better to put them on Diffuse or Glowmap1 instead of Glowmap2 (you can still have parts that don't have glow on Glowmap2, by adjusting the glow output so they have a glow of 1.0).

 ```
 FXmap alpha == 0: